Skip to main content

 Configure keychain protection

-Prevent the private key data from being extracted from the keychain - This option appears when you select the PKCS #12-formatted certificate or AD CS Certificate types.
+Prevent the private key data from being extracted from the keychain - This option appears when you select the PKCS #12-formatted certificate type.
 This prevents the private key from being exported from the macOS keychain and ensures the identity stays on the Mac where it was deployed.

 6